Accessing the Devices Screen

 image.png

-The iDBlock, iDBlock Counter, iDBlock Arm, iDBlock PNE devices have the same registration fields.
+The iDBlock, iDBlock Counter, iDBlock Articulated Arm, iDBlock PNE devices have the same registration fields.

 Reader Tab